cs4241-22a/a3-persistence/README.md

 ## Technical Achievements
 - username and passsword with dummy account (OAuth authetication), Username: 123456789 Password: 12345 (10 points)
-- Hosted my site on Heroku (5 points)
+- Hosted my site on Heroku.
+I liked it, very straight forward, linked it with Github account and had no issues.
+- in my opinion Glitch was so much slower than Heroku.
+(5 points)

 ### Design/Evaluation Achievements
 - The CRAP Principles (5 points)